marshall-strong/wickham/BUNN-ULTRA-2-Slushie-Machine.md

 3. Once all product has drained out of the machine, use the AUGER button to select the AUGER OFF option.

-## DISASSEMBLING PARTS
+# DISASSEMBLING PARTS

-1. Disconnect the hopper lid lamp cord(s) and remove the lids.
+1. Disconnect the hopper lid lamp cords and remove the lids.

 2. Depress the hopper lock plunger.
 Lift the hopper up slightly.